Arab–Israeli alliance: History

-The roots of the alliance started in the 2000s, due to the decreasing importance of the Israeli–Palestinian conflict as a wedge issue and mutual tensions with Iran.
-By 2016, GCC states had sought strengthened economic and security cooperation with Israel, which is involved in its own proxy conflict with Iran.
-The de facto coalition emerged by November 2017, upon warming ties between Israel and the Gulf States and received broad media attention in light of the February 2019 Warsaw Conference, "This week's global summit in Warsaw will test the main pillar of the Trump administration's policy in the Middle East: The belief that Israel and key Arab states can form an alliance against Iran, even when peace talks between Israel and the Palestinians seem more distant than ever."
+The roots of the informal alliance started in the 2000s, due to the decreasing importance of the Israeli–Palestinian conflict as a wedge issue and mutual tensions with Iran.
+By 2016, Gulf Cooperation Council states had sought strengthened economic and security cooperation with Israel, which is involved in its own proxy conflict with Iran.
+The de facto coalition emerged by November 2017, upon warming ties between Israel and the Gulf States and received media attention in light of the February 2019 Warsaw Conference, "This week's global summit in Warsaw will test the main pillar of the Trump administration's policy in the Middle East: The belief that Israel and key Arab states can form an alliance against Iran, even when peace talks between Israel and the Palestinians seem more distant than ever."

 The Trump administration tried to launch a "Middle East Strategic Alliance" (also known as the "Arab NATO") including the GCC states, Egypt, Jordan, and possibly Morocco.
 In April 2019 Egypt announced that it would not participate.
-The 2020 UAE, Bahrain, and Morocco agreements to normalize relations with Israel were visualized as an alternative, at least in part, to countering Iran.
-In 2020, as part of the Abraham Accords, the United Arab Emirates, Bahrain, Sudan, and Morocco signed normalization agreements with Israel.
-The Marshall Center analysed the Abraham Accords in October 2020, including the involvement of the United Arab Emirates and Bahrain, but before Sudan and Morocco took action; the Marshall Center described that the Abraham Accords "strengthens the informal anti-Iran alliance in the region".
+In 2020, as part of the Abraham Accords, the United Arab Emirates, Bahrain, Sudan, and Morocco signed diplomatic normalization agreements with Israel.
+The Marshall Center stated that the Abraham Accords "strengthens the informal anti-Iran alliance in the region".

-Yoel Gozansky, an Iran expert at the Institute for National Security Studies, a Tel Aviv think tank, and Clive Jones, a Middle East security specialist wrote:
+Yoel Gozansky, an Iran expert at the Israeli Institute for National Security Studies, and Clive Jones, a Middle East security specialist wrote:

 "Our approach lies in understanding Israel's ties with many of the Gulf monarchies, notably Saudi Arabia, the UAE, and Bahrain, not as some formal alliance but rather as a manifestation of a Tacit Security Regime.
 This regime allows for the evolution of ties between Israel and the Gulf monarchies to be explored and analyzed while allowing us to be mindful that these relations have rarely been linear, let alone underpinned by any shared normative values."

 In an anniversary analysis of the Abraham Accords, Haaretz said that the accords were premised on the idea of an "Israel-Sunni" anti-Iran coalition and that normalization would help but that "it's very doubtful there ever was such a coalition, and the accords did nothing to create or solidify one."
 In March 2022, Saudi Crown Prince Mohammed bin Salman said reconciliation talks with Iran would continue and "We look at Israel as a potential ally but before that it should solve its problems with the Palestinians."